opatiny/ms-software/README.md

 To access the page, you must know the device IP address and be connected to the same wifi.
 The address can be known using the `wi` serial command.
 Url example: `192.168.1.193`

+- to check that the device is connected to the wifi, try to `ping` it from a terminal
+- in a browser: just paste the IP address

 Alternatively, the page can be built locally.
 Right-click on the html file and choose "Open with live server".
 You can then see the page and still interact with the device.
 For this to work, you have to set `localDevelopment = true` in `index.html`.